 In Healing The Shadow work the type of healing that we aim for with our clients is not simply to achieve the absence of any previous pain or struggle, it is to bring about a transformation of the way people see themselves and the way they experience their lives and what is possible for them.
 Some people might see this as a shift to a higher level of thinking or some kind of spiritual or personal evolution.

-Transformation can come about in mystical or magical ways, sometimes it comes as a flash of inspiration or sudden insight, the cause of which we cannot pinpoint exactly.
+Transformation can come about in mystical or magical ways.
+Sometimes it comes as a flash of inspiration or sudden insight, the cause of which we cannot pinpoint exactly.
 Hence a common name for this archetype has historically been ‘The Magician’.
 Alternatively transformation can come about as a result of taking a series of clear, rigorous steps that produce, at the end, something that appears quite magical.
+The development of the internet might be a good example of this.

 Generally we believe a mixture of these various aspects of the Transformer is the most effective.
 For example, in a Healing The Shadow process we follow a series of well-defined and prepared steps which often bring about sudden and sometimes unexpected results.
 We see both the ‘recipe’ from which the Transformer starts, and the ‘magical’ moments of transformation, as going hand-in-hand.

-Due to the lack of morality of the Transformer, these gifts and what they creates can be used for ‘good’ or ‘ill’.
+Due to the lack of morality of the Transformer, these gifts and what they create can be used for ‘good’ or ‘ill’.
 The Transformer is equally content developing an atomic bomb, a cure for cancer, a space probe or new safety equipment.
-Within each of us, our Transformer needs the guidance of our Heart Centred Leader if they are to channel their gifts in a way which serves our overall vision and helps us tread the path we wish to take in life.
+Within each of us, our Transformer needs the guidance of our Heart Centred Leader if we are to channel our gifts in a way which serves our overall vision and helps us tread the path we wish to take in life.

 Our Transformer plays a particularly crucial role in childhood where it helps to protect us and keep us safe.
 The part of the Transformer that takes this role plays such an important part in our lives that we give it a special name – The Safety Officer.